0v0katai/C.Basic/README.md

 See [CREDIT.md](CREDIT.md) for the credit list.

 ## Wiki
 Check out the official C.Basic Wiki by clicking the `Wiki` tab in the navigation bar.

-Currently the Wiki is hosted on Fandom.
-However, we have decided to move from it to Casio Universal Wiki once the majority contents of the Wiki are ready.
+The Wiki is hosted on Fandom, but we have decided to move from it to Casio Universal Wiki once the majority contents of the Wiki are ready.